jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 There is one weird case we’re going to mention here since it includes cards from the latest story arc (First Family).

+If Mimic has your Main Character, you’ll also rDoctor Doom (Leveal the1 or Level 1 character in your Absorption History.
+Mimic gains its Keyword and Super Powers only when the game begins.

-If Mimic has Doctor Doom (Level 1 or Level 2) or Mister Fantastic (Level 2) in his Absorption History, that will not grant Mimic an Invention pile.
+When Mimic becomes Level 2, you’ll reveal the Level 2 character in your2) or Mister Fantastic (Level 2) in his Absorption History.
+Mimic, that will nowt gains its Keyword and Super Power and loses the powers of the Level 1 character he was previously copying.

+When Mimic becomes Level 3, you’ll reveal the Level 3 character in your Absorption History.
+Mimic now gains its Keyword and Super Powers and loses the powers of the Level 2 character he was previously copying.

+**Note:**  While  **Checkered Past** is a Keyword arant Mimic an Invention pile.
 However, if you already have an Invention pile (because you have a supporting character  **Inventor**  in your deck) while Mimic is in an **Inventor** he will be able to access your Invention pile.

-The Mimic Main Character is found in the Vs. System 2PCG: H.A.M.M.E.R. expansion.
+The Mimic Main Character is found cain technically be turned off by certain effects, turning it off doesn’t affect Mimic’s ability to use the pile (it’s locked in from the beginning of the game).

+he Vs. System 2PCG: H.A.M.M.E.R. expansion.

 ^(Source: [UDE Official Blog Post](https://www.upperdeckblog.com/2020/06/vs-system-2pcg-rules-changes-and-clarifications-june-2020/))